HStokbro/Commercetools-CustomUI/README.md

 ## Update GraphQL schema

-CommerceTools update the system all the time, so regularly.
-It is good to update the schema.
+CommerceTools update the system all the time, so you should update the schema regularly.

+Update the schema
-1. Log into merchant center in a browser, and copy a token from the cookie `mcAccessToken`
+1. Log into CT Merchant Center in a browser, and copy a token from the cookie `mcAccessToken`
 2. Paste the token into `codegen-generate-schema.yml`, as the `Cookie` header
 3. Run this script: